The Bank of England base rate has been slashed to 0.1% in an emergency move designed to counter the economic impact of the coronavirus.

 March 2020: The MPC cut base rate twice this month – once to 0.25% and once to 0.1%.
 The announcements made no reference to Brexit.
 Instead, economic fallout from the coronavirus pandemic was the motivation.

 What can you do to prepare?

-If the Bank of England base rate does change after Brexit, the key things that might be affected are your mortgage and your savings.
+When the base rate does change, the key things that could be affected are your mortgage and your savings.

 For savings, a base rate rise could see your account’s interest rate increase, giving you better returns.
 On the other hand, if the base rate is cut, you might see your interest fall.